PDLT-University-of-York/test-split-site/docs/ultra/files.md

 ---
 tags:
-# Delete to leave only relevant tags
     - Foundation
     - Teaching
-    - Administration
     - Ultra
 ---

-# Adding files to a Document
+# Adding files

 !!!
 Summary

     Files can be uploaded into Documents or directly to the Course Content area.

-Most common file types can be previewed in a Document, and colleagues uploading the file can choose whether students can download or simply view it.
+    Most common file types can be viewed within the site without needing to be downloaded.

-    We recommend only uploading files into an Ultra Document so they can be previewed.

 !!! principle "Relevant [VLE site design principles](https://vle-support.york.ac.uk/ultra/site-design-principles)"